praptioza/Fetch-A-Recipe/README.md

 4. **Requirements**:

-   - Xcode 15 or later (Swift 5.10 toolchain).
+   - Xcode 15 or later.
    - Deployment Target: iOS 16.0+
    - No external libraries or dependencies are needed — the project uses only native Apple frameworks (SwiftUI, Foundation, UIKit).